miner/herbert/README.md

 naming schema expression as terms.
 Schema predicates are associated with Clojure predicate functions.
 A named schema term is a convenient way to encapsulate a schema expression.

-The complex form of a schema expression is a list beginning with the symbol `schema` followed by a single schema expression which is the "start expression".
-After that, a series of inline pairs may appear which define either schema predicates or schema terms.
+The complex form of a schema expression defines a grammar with rules for sub-expressions.
+The grammar notation is a list beginning with the symbol `schema` followed by a single schema expression (the "start expression") and a series of clauses.
+The clauses are inline pairs which define either schema predicates or schema terms.
 A schema predicate is defined by a an unqualified symbol (naming the schema predicate) and a fully qualified symbol (identifying the Clojure var bound to an appropriate predicate function).
 If the predicate is parameterized, the implementing function should take those parameters first.
 In all cases, the last argument should be the item in question.
 Note, the predicate should accept all values for consideration without throwing an exception.
 For example, the `even` schema predicate is implemented with a test of `clojure.core/integer?` as well as `clojure.core/even?` because the latter will throw on non-integer values.
 The default predicates are defined in the var `miner.herbert/default-predicates`.

 A schema term is defined by an unqualified symbol (naming the schema term) and a schema expression.
 The schema terms are processed in order.
 A schema expression can refer to prior terms.
 The "start expression" may refer to any of the terms defined by the clauses in the `(schema ...)` form.
-Nested `(schema ...)` forms are not allowed.

 ## Examples